 Table Talk, a Melbourne weekly newspaper that chronicled the doings of those “in society” even through the grimmest years of the Great Depression, regularly reported on the doings of Mrs Horace Munro and her daughters Gwen and Mignon.
 The following double page spread appeared not long after they had returned from England (a trip, or perhaps the girls were returning from the finishing school) in January 1932.

 Above: Table Talk 10 March 1932.
-Gwen Munro – upper row, second from left, Mignon – lower row, second from right.
-National Library of Australia’s Trove
+Gwen Munro – upper row, second from left, Mignon – lower row, second from right, with other socialites.
+Via National Library of Australia’s Trove

 On their return, Gwen and Mignon almost immediately threw themselves into amateur theatricals with the Melbourne Little Theatre (now St Martin’s Theatre), with some positive reviews.
 The every doings of the Munro girls were extremely well publicized over the next few years, almost certainly their cultural capital helped.
 But more than many of their contemporaries, the Munro girls showed a willingness to be sketched photographed and interviewed.